A Collection of Short Stories from the City of the Golden Gate

 A floater, is a dead body in the water.
 I had seen many between Pier 28 and Pier 40.
 This one was different.
 It had a tattoo on it’s shoulder.
 It had the mark of an Army Ranger that was still visible even though his hands had been eaten by the crabs and water creatures that live to eat dead things.

 I stared for a while taking in the details.
 Then I left knowing that there was only one person that I could tell this incident to.
 My rival.
-I called him, he didn’t answer, the machine said ” I am not here at this time, hang up and I will call you back as soon as I can” He called back in twenty six minutes.
+I called him, he didn’t answer, the voice mail said ” You’ve reached my computer.
+I am not here at this time, leave a message and I will call you back as soon as I can” He called back in twenty six minutes.

 “What, do you need?”
 He asked me.